pingcap/docs/sql-tuning-best-practice.md

 - Avoiding sorting
 - Skipping row lookups when possible by using covering index or not request non-needed columns

 This section explains the general index strategy and the cost of indexing.
-Then it showcases three practical examples that illustrate effective indexing strategies in TiDB, focusing on the use of composite and covering indexes for both filtering and sorting operations.
+Then it showcases three practical examples that illustrate effective indexing strategies in TiDB, focusing on the use of composite and covering indexes for sql tuning.

 ### Composite Index Strategy Guidelines